Ukhnaagiin Khürelsükh: Inauguration

-He was inaugurated on 25 June 2021 at 11:40 am in the Great Hall of the State Palace.
-Preceding the ceremony, Khurelsukh, accompanied by his spouse, paid respects to the Statue of Chinggis Khaan.
+Khürelsükh was inaugurated on 25 June 2021 at 11:40 am in the Great Hall of the State Palace.
+Preceding the ceremony, Khürelsükh, accompanied by his spouse, paid respects to the Statue of Chinggis Khaan infront of the palace.

 Ceremonial public actions

-On 4 July 2021, he attended the first flight during the opening ceremony of Chinggis Khaan International Airport.
+On 4 July 2021, Khürelsükh attended the first flight during the opening ceremony of Chinggis Khaan International Airport.